kyma-project/kyma/components/eventing-controller/README.md

 ```

 > currently we support a buildtag `local` to avoid setting incorrect OwnerRefs in the PublisherProxy deployment when running the controller on a developer's machine.
 Essentially the PublisherProxy deployment remains in the cluster although the controller is removed due to no OwnerRef in the PublisherProxy deployment.

+> to run the controller via your IDE make sure to specify the buildtag `local`